Obituaries for the week of June 14, 2017

 Mr. Helton is survived by his wife, Barbara R. Helton of Robinsonville; four sons, Alan Helton, Roger (Beverly) Helton and Desmond Linam, all of Atmore, Ala. and Osborn (Kathy) Linam of Spanish Fort, Ala.; two daughters, Linda (Billy) Farr and Dawn (Tim) Turner, all of Atmore; two brothers, Dr. Kendrel (Nancy) Helton of Huntsville, Ala. and Clyde (Gladys) Helton of Robinsonville; two sisters, Leople Peacock and Nelda Jernigan, both of Montgomery, Ala.; thirteen grandchildren and fifteen great-grandchildren.

-Funeral services will be held Tuesday, June 13, 2017 at 10:30 a.m. at Petty-Eastside Chapel Funeral Home with Rev. Robert Heard officiating.
-Burial will follow at Robinsonville Cemetery.
+Funeral services were held Tuesday, June 13, 2017 at 10:30 a.m. at Petty-Eastside Chapel Funeral Home with Rev. Robert Heard officiating.
+Burial followed at Robinsonville Cemetery.

-The family will receive friends Monday, June 12, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Monday, June 12, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Brandon Whitehead, Dustin Helton, Nolan Linam, Nate Turner, Craig Helton, Cody Helton and Trent Linam.
+Pallbearers were Brandon Whitehead, Dustin Helton, Nolan Linam, Nate Turner, Craig Helton, Cody Helton and Trent Linam.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.